Have equity in your home? Want a lower payment? An appraisal from Peterson Appraisal Group can help you get rid of your PMI.

-A 20% down payment is usually the standard when buying a house.
-Because the risk for the lender is often only the remainder between the home value and the sum due on the loan, the 20% adds a nice buffer against the expenses of foreclosure, selling the home again, and typical value fluctuationsin the event a borrower is unable to pay.
+It's largely known that a 20% down payment is common when getting a mortgage.
+The lender's risk is usually only the difference between the home value and the amount remaining on the loan, so the 20% supplies a nice buffer against the expenses of foreclosure, reselling the home, and natural value changes on the chance that a borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How homeowners can keep from bearing the expense of PMI
+How homebuyers can keep from paying PMI

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: